AqwamCreates/DataPredict/docs/API/Models/DeepDoubleStateActionRewardStateActionV2.md

 #### Parameters:

-* epsilon: Controls the balance between exploration and exploitation for calculating expected Q-values.
-The value must be set between 0 and 1.
-The value 0 focuses on exploitation only and 1 focuses on exploration only.

-* averagingRate: The lower the value, the faster the weights changes.
+* averagingRate: The higher the value, the faster the weights changes.
 The value must be set between 0 and 1.

 * discountFactor: The higher the value, the more likely it focuses on long-term outcomes.
 The value must be set between 0 and 1.